EU edges to economic sanctions on Russia but narrows scope

 The sanctions on access to capital markets, arms and hi-tech goods are also likely to apply only to future contracts, leaving France free to go ahead with the controversial delivery of Mistral helicopter carriers being built for Russia.

-Van Rompuy said the proposed sanctions package "strikes the right balance" in terms of costs and benefits to the EU and in its flexibility to ramp up sanctions or reverse them over time.

-"It should have a strong impact on Russia's economy while keeping a moderate effect on EU economies," he wrote in the letter, seen by Reuters.

-After months of hesitation, the 28-nation EU toughened its stance towards Moscow following last week's downing of a Malaysian airliner, killing 298 people, in an area of eastern Ukraine held by Russian-backed separatists.
+After months of hesitation, the 28-nation EU toughened its stance towards Moscow after last week's downing of a Malaysian airliner, killing 298 people, in an area of eastern Ukraine held by Russian-backed separatists.

 But the narrowing of the proposed measures highlighted the difficulty of agreeing to tough sanctions among countries which have widely different economic interests and rely to varying degrees on Russian gas.

-After a discussion that lasted all day Thursday and part of Friday, EU ambassadors reached a preliminary agreement and asked the executive European Commission to draw up a legal text setting out economic sanctions.
+After a discussion that lasted all day Thursday and part of Friday, ambassadors asked the executive European Commission to draw up a legal text setting out economic sanctions for possible agreement as early as next week.

-European Commission President Jose Manuel Barroso said in a statement late on Friday that the Commission had adopted a draft legal text for the Russia sanctions package.

-"The final decision now lies with the EU's member states, but I believe that this is an effective, well-targeted and balanced package providing the flexibility to adjust our reaction to changes on the ground.
-I hope that member states will agree on this package of restrictive measures next week," he said.
+European Council President Herman Van Rompuy wrote to EU leaders saying the discussion among ambassadors had led to "an emerging consensus on some key principles."

-Van Rompuy said there was an "emerging consensus" among EU governments that "the measures in the field of sensitive technologies will only affect the oil sector in view of the need to preserve EU energy security."
+One was that "the measures in the field of sensitive technologies will only affect the oil sector in view of the need to preserve EU energy security," the letter said, according to an EU source.

 The Commission had proposed restricting equipment for deep-sea drilling, shale oil and Arctic energy exploration.